-- Temporarily furloughed approximately 30% of our staff and temporarily reduced the pay of the remaining employees by up to 50%, which in aggregate reduced our compensation expense by 50% ("Temporary Salary and Wage Reductions"); - Temporarily reduced cash compensation of the Company's Board of Directors by 20%; - Suspended non-essential operating expenditures, including marketing, research, employee travel and consulting services; - · Implemented a hiring freeze; - Temporarily suspended the 401K employee match program; - Terminated or deferred certain non-essential capital expenditures; - Strategically worked with our landlords, vendors, and other business partners to manage, defer, and/or abate certain costs during the disruptions caused by the COVID-19 Pandemic; - Decreased our quarterly dividend to \$0.07 per share beginning in the second quarter of 2020 from \$0.19 per share in the fourth quarter of 2019.
-When compared to the fourth quarter of 2019 this results in quarterly cash savings of \$9.3 million for NCM, Inc.; and - Introduced an active cash management process, which, among other things, requires CEO approval of all outgoing payments.
+- Continued some of the temporary reductions in cash compensation of employees by up to 20%; - Temporarily reduced cash compensation of the Company's Board of Directors by 20%; - · Suspended certain non-essential operating expenditures, including marketing, research, employee travel and consulting services; - Implemented a hiring freeze on non-essential positions; - Temporarily suspended the 401K employee match program; - Terminated or deferred certain non-essential capital expenditures; - Strategically worked with our landlords, vendors, and other business partners to manage, defer, and/or abate certain costs during the disruptions caused by the COVID-19 Pandemic; - Decreased our quarterly dividend to \$0.07 per share beginning in the first quarter of 2020 from \$0.19 per share in the fourth quarter of 2019.
+When compared to the fourth quarter of 2019 this results in quarterly cash savings of \$9.3 million and year to date cash savings of \$27.9 million for NCM, Inc.; and - Introduced an active cash management process, which, among other things, requires CEO approval of all outgoing payments.

-As of the date of this filing, almost all of the theaters in our network remain closed.
-Given the capacity restrictions we expect to be in place for most of the theaters within our network upon reopening, the Company expects its network attendance to increase gradually, and thus, expects to remove the temporary cash preservation measures outlined above as the Company's operations normalize and in consideration of the Company's liquidity needs.
-The Company's ability to resume advertising is dependent upon the reopening of the theaters, the release of major motion pictures to the theaters, and the attendance of theater patrons.
+The Company's ability to normalize operations is dependent upon the reopening of the remaining theaters within our network, the release of major motion pictures to the theaters, and the attendance of theater patrons.
 However, there can be no assurance that theater patrons will return to movie theaters or the overall attendance will return to levels comparable to those prior to the COVID-19 Pandemic.

 In March 2020, we drew down an additional \$110.0 million on our revolving credit facility increasing our cash and marketable securities balance to \$215.3 million as of March 26, 2020 (\$132.2 million at NCM LLC).
-Further, as of March 26, 2020, we had approximately \$112.3 million of trade accounts receivable outstanding from customers, of which we have collected approximately \$89.7 million as of June 25, 2020, increasing our cash and marketable securities balance to \$249.9 million as of June 25, 2020 (\$168.1 million at NCM LLC) and decreasing our trade accounts receivable outstanding to \$25.3 million.
-The \$168.1 million of cash at NCM LLC will be used to fund operations during the period of expected reduced cash flows.
-Cash at NCM, Inc. cannot be used to fund operations at NCM LLC and is held for future payment of dividends to NCM, Inc. shareholders, income tax payments, income tax receivable payments to NCM LLC's founding members and other obligations.
+Further, as of March 26, 2020, we had approximately \$112.3 million of trade accounts receivable outstanding from customers, of which we have collected approximately \$103.3 million as of September 24, 2020, increasing our cash and marketable securities balance to \$220.7 million as of September 24, 2020 (\$157.4 million at NCM LLC) and decreasing our trade accounts receivable outstanding, net of the allowance for doubtful accounts, to \$9.0 million.
+The \$157.4 million of cash at NCM LLC will be used to fund operations during the period of expected reduced cash flows.
+Cash at NCM, Inc. is held for future payment of dividends to NCM, Inc. shareholders, income tax payments, income tax receivable payments to NCM LLC's founding members and other obligations.